tjohann/mydriver/README.md

 To implement an I2C driver you normally also have to implement the protocol which is specific to the IC and it's functionlity.
 As example think of the LCD1602 connected via PCF8574 portexpander with the I2C bus.
 All example use the i2c-dev driver (http://lxr.free-electrons.com/source/Documentation/i2c/dev-interface) and i2c-tools (http://www.lm-sensors.org).

-These userspace examples are really simple and should only show howto use i2c-dev.
+These userspace examples are really simple and should only show howto use i2c-dev (https://www.kernel.org/doc/Documentation/i2c/dev-interface).
 Therefore I connect a LED line to the PCF8574 and implement a moving light with it.
 Another examples shows howto read from a pin via switches.

 TODO: ADD PICS

 ![Alt text](pics/....png?raw=true "Moving light in action")

-State (pcf8574_cyclon): finished
+State (pcf8574_cyclon): started

 State (pcf8574_input): not started